Want to know insider secrets about being a designer? Here are five great things I know about gift baskets.

 You may not be with me at an in-person gift basket class (you can join me in the online class!).
-However, let me share with you five things I tell students during the 90-minute event.
+However, let me share with you what I share with students during the 90-minute event.

 I had to start small.
-I was working for a well-known financial firm.
+I was working at a well-known financial firm.
 My decision to map out my business while working for someone else was smart for me.

 As I got closer to opening my business, I left the full-time job and started working for a temporary agency.
 That gave me the flexibility to work for money while starting my business.